promregator/promregator/docs/invalidate-cache.md

 | Space Cache   | `space`      |
 | Application Cache | `application` |

 Not specifying any of these parameters will lead to no cache to be flushed.
-On completion of any request, the HTTP status code of the request will be 204 ("no conent").
+On completion of any request, the HTTP status code of the request will be 204 ("no content").

 ### Example